Our Catholic Ethos

 In Reception, Year 1 and Year 6 children are taught from the new RE Curriculum based on the new religious education directory "To know You more clearly".
 This 'Branch 6' curriculum will be fully implemented in our school over the next 2-3 years and seeks to present the teaching of religious education in a sequential and progressive form.

 Information about this term’s programme, to help you to support your child’s religious education at home, may be accessed here.

 As part of ‘Come and See’ each year children will also study two other world religions from Judaism and Islam.
 Visits to places of worship from other world faiths are arranged to widen the children’s understanding of the rich and diverse world they live in.

 Whole School Liturgies

-On Tuesday mornings we gather in our Key Stage groups to reflect on the Gospel from Sunday’s mass.
-This gives every child an opportunity to hear the word of God and reflect on what it means to us as Catholics today.
+On Tuesdays (KS1) and Thursdays (KS2) we gather in our Key Stage groups to reflect on the Gospel from Sunday’s mass.
+This child-led liturgy gives every child an opportunity to hear the word of God and reflect on what it means to us as Catholics today.
 We use Lectio Divina and Visio Divina to help us to understand the Word of God as well as developing children's opportunities and experience of prayer.